DenisseUrenda/DS-Portfolio/UTEP-Survey.md

 In this analysis I will explore the data to answer three questions pertaining to the ongoing study for the year 2022.

 - How is use of goverment federal aid/assistance associated with food security as measured by the USDA index or categories?
-- Does food security have a relationshio with the items pertaining to concentration on schoold and degree process/completion?
+- Does food security have a relationship with the items pertaining to concentration on school and degree process/completion?
 - Are there gender or ethnicity differences in the items pertaining to concentration on school and degree progress?

+## Exploring the data

-## Knowing our students
+### Knowing our students

 Variables such as Gender, Income, and Ethnicity are shown in the following image.
 Due to the small ocurrences of categories such as *Transgender*, *Gene variant*, and *Prefer not to say*, these categories were collapsed into the *Other* category.
 For Ethnicity, since most of the students consider themselves as *Hispanics*, the other ethnicities were collapsed with the *Other* category.